rtib/puppet-geoip/README.md

 For supported operating systems and dependencies, see [metadata.json](https://github.com/rtib/puppet-cassandra/blob/main/metadata.json).

 Extensive itegration tests are run nightly to assure quality  and compatibility with next releases.

+### Debian 11 - Bullseye

+The `geoipupdate` package available in Debian Bullseye release is shipping SystemD units for service and timer to conduct weekly updates of the database.
+Default behaviour of the module will shift to use `systemd_config: dropin` on Debian-11 by default to rebuild the functionality on the changed environment.

 ## Development